Senior Ambassadors Project

-In 2018, One Earth Writing’s Senior Ambassadors are creating new connections with Detroit’s rich and diverse history from archival materials that inspire their writing.
-The Senior Ambassadors take their responsibility as members of the Detroit community seriously, and develop stories, poems, and multimedia portrayals of timeless archival materials about Detroit from 1910-1960.
+In the 2018-2019 academic year, One Earth Writing’s Senior Ambassadors are creating new connections with Detroit’s rich and diverse history from archival materials that inspire their writing.
+The Senior Ambassadors take their responsibility as members of the Detroit community seriously, and will develop stories, poems, and multimedia portrayals of timeless archival materials about Detroit from 1910-1960.
 Their work culminates in an exhibit at the Walter P. Reuther Library which will live on in perpetuity at both the Library’s website, and the One Earth Writing website.

 About the project

 Optimistic Historians: A new generation connecting with Detroit histories encourages teens to work collectively to connect with Detroit’s history from different perspectives.
 By using writing as a tool for generating mind-opening conversations and exploration among teens, we hope to empower young leaders, promote participation, and provide an opportunity to share unique experiences with people from different backgrounds.